aditiganvir28/Document_Parser/README.md

 - Text extraction from image/pdf
 - Extraction of emails, phone numbers
 - Summarization of extracted text
-- Semantic classification of text into classes: positive and negative
+- Sentiment classification of text into classes: positive and negative
 - Highlighting location of input word/phrase in extracted text as well as in the input image through formation of bounding boxes in all its appearances
 - Voice input for search function
 - Extracted text to Speech Conversion